practo/k8s-worker-pod-autoscaler/README.md

 ----

-Scale kubernetes pods based on the Queue length of a queue in a Message Queueing Service.
-Worker Pod Autoscaler automatically scales the number of pods in a deployment based on observed queue length.
+Scale kubernetes pods based on the combination of queue metrics by intelligently querying them only when needed.

 Currently the supported Message Queueing Services are:
 - [AWS SQS](https://aws.amazon.com/sqs/)